-Most food processing residues in developing nations are disposed without being recycled and their utilization is sometimes limited as a result of their poor understanding of their nutritional and economical values.
+ost food processing residues in developing nations are disposed without being recycled and their utilization is sometimes limited as a result of their poor understanding of their nutritional and economic values.
 A disposal of these materials usually represents a problem that is further aggravated by legal restrictions.
 Usually, these by-products are used in animal feeding.
-By-products derived from food processing are attractive source for their valuable bioactive components and color pigments (Kong et al., 2010) and their high amount of dietary fiber could permit the use of them in developing new natural ingredients for the food industry.
-Citrus fruits are mainly used for juice, oil and pectin production and are underutilized source for dietary fiber and antioxidants.
-The peel which represents almost one half of the fruit mass includes valuable compounds and an important source of bioactive compounds including antioxidants such as terpenoid, ascorbic acid (vitamin C), flavonoids, phenolic compounds that are important to human nutrition (Jayaprakasha and Patil, 2007).
-Dietary fiber of citrus peels (CP) is found in albedo which is a white, spongy and cellulosic tissue which is the principle components of the citrus peel and could be considered as a potential source of fiber.
-Epidemiological studies on dietary citrus flavonoids improved a reduction in risk of coronary heart disease (Di Majo et al., 2005) and is attracting more and more attention not only due to their antioxidant properties, anti-cancer, anti-viral, effects on capillary fragility, and an observed inhibition of human platelet aggregation but as anti-carcinogenic and anti-inflammatory agents because of their lipid anti-peroxidation effects (Marin et al., 2007).
+Byproducts derived from food processing are attractive source for their valuable bioactive components and color pigments (Kong et al., 2010) and their high amount of dietary fiber could permit the use of them in developing new natural ingredients for the food industry.
+The peel which represents almost 50% of the fruit mass includes valuable compounds and an important source of bioactive compounds including antioxidants such as terpenoid, ascorbic acid (vitamin C), flavonoids, phenolic compounds that are important to human nutrition (Jayaprakasha and Patil, 2007).
+Dietary fiber of citrus peel is found in albedo which is a white, spongy and cellulosic tissue which is the principle components of the citrus peel and could be considered as a potential source of fiber.
+Epidemiological studies on dietary citrus flavonoids improved a reduction in risk of coronary heart disease (Di Majo et al., 2005) and is attracting more and more attention not only due to their antioxidant properties, anti-cancer, anti-viral, effects on capillary fragility, and an observed inhibition of human platelet aggregation but as anticarcinogenic and anti-inflammatory agents because of their lipid antiperoxidation effects (Marin et al., 2007).
 Carotenoids have received a tremendous amount of attention as potential anti-cancer and anti-ageing compounds.
-Also, they play an important role as food ingredients due to their pro-vitamin A and antioxidant activity.
-Citrus peels (CP) contains a high amount of carotenoids (Mortensen, 2006), thus, new aspects concerning the use of these wastes as by-products for further exploitation on the production of food additives or supplements with high nutritional value have gained increasing interest because these are high-value products and their recovery may be economically attractive (Djilas and Gordara, 2009).
+CP contains a high amount of carotenoids (Mortensen, 2006), thus, new aspects concerning the use of these wastes because these are high-value products and their recovery may be economically attractive (Djilas and Gordara, 2009).
 Due to the high moisture content of such residuals after processing, there is a need to rapidly drying for reduce the moisture content down to safe level before further process.
-Hot air drying is the most widely used method to produce dried foods and agricultural products due to the low investment and operating cost (Inchuen et al., 2010).
-Air drying is the most frequently used dehydration operation in the food industry, where the temperature of this operation is limited by the heat sensitivity of the material and expected quality of the final product (Lewicki, 2006).
+Air drying is the most frequently used dehydration operation in the food industry, where the temperature of this operation is limited by the heat sensitivity of the material and expected quality of the final product

+(Lewicki, 2006) and (Inchuen et al., 2010).
 Therefore, there is a need to optimize the conditions to produce high-quality dried products.
 The specific objectives of this research were to study the effects of drying air temperatures on the drying behavior of CP and specific energy consumption for drying.
-The effects of drying temperatures and residual moisture content on the quality of CP after drying and incorporation in cakes formula were also evaluated.
+The effects of drying air temperatures and residual moisture content on the quality of CP after drying and incorporation in cakes formula were also evaluated.